Becoming a reference

 - Reports not available in the free package.

-This application is aimed at small and medium-sized enterprises (SMEs) as it combines a reasonable price with an easy-to-learn interface.
+This application is rather intended for small and medium-sized enterprises (SMEs) because it combines a reasonable price with an easy-to-learn interface.

-Freshsales worked on building a unified platform so that the CRM tool works with other business platforms.
+Freshsales has been working on building a unified platform so that the CRM tool works with other business platforms.
 They added more integrations, as well as workflow automation and sales intelligence features.

-The software is available in more than 30 languages, including some that are read from right to left such as Hebrew and Arabic.
+The software is available in more than 30 languages, including some that can be read from right to left such as Hebrew and Arabic.
 It also supports multiple currencies.

-A bit like Zoho, you get a very complete suite with marketing tools, customer support, and a real well built CRM with great ergonomics.
+A bit like Zoho, you get a very complete suite with marketing tools, customer support, and a real CRM well built with a great ergonomics.